KK4ito/happyflowers/rpi/README.md

 ## Cabal Tasks

+The build can be configured to run in development mode, where sensors are simulated using mock functions, or production mode, where the real RPi sensors are accessed.
+The production environment only needs to be active when building on the RPi.

+- `cabal configure -f Development` enables development mode.
+- `cabal configure -f -Development` disables development mode.
 - `cabal install` installs all required dependencies.
 - `cabal build` builds the project.
 - `cabal run` builds and runs the project.